Pakistan's envoy to U.S. quits over coup memo

 He declined to comment further.

-Haqqani's resignation follows a meeting with Pakistan President Asif Zardari, the nation's powerful army chief General Ashfaq Kayani and its intelligence head Lieutenant-General Ahmad Shuja Pasha.
+Haqqani's resignation followed a meeting with Pakistan President Asif Zardari, the nation's powerful army chief General Ashfaq Kayani and its intelligence head, Lieutenant-General Ahmad Shuja Pasha.

 A spokesman for the prime minister's office said Haqqani was asked to resign and there would be an investigation into the memo.